tdwg/website/conferences/2023/instructions-for-editors/index.md

 ## Communication with authors

-The default communicators with authors are the Volume editors; the Session Coordinator smay opt-in if they wish. _No one else should use the `Send feedback` button_.
+Only the Volume editors will communicate with authors. _No one else should use the `Send feedback` button_.
 Communications should be constructive and civil.

 ### Steps to sending feedback